 If pipes do freeze:

-- If pipes which are part of the hot water system become frozen turn off or extinguish the source of heat (immersion heather, gas boiler, coal fire back boiler).
+- If pipes which are part of the hot water system become frozen turn off or extinguish the source of heat (immersion heater, gas boiler, coal fire back boiler).

 - Turn off the supply of water at the stop valve.